lucieDLE/MHW-Detection/README.md

 Outputs a CSV (`eval_results.csv`) with RMSE and ACC for each method × lead time, ranks models by composite skill score relative to the persistence baseline.

 ### Export Spatial Maps
-After training, you can export per-pixel predicted STTA, RMSE, and ACC maps for visualization:
+After training, you can export per-pixel predicted SSTA, RMSE, and ACC maps for visualization:

 ```bash
 # --metrics will export the RMSE and ACC